vdchoi/vdchoi.github.io/_posts/2021-01-12-welcome-to-my-website.markdown

 ---

-Welcome to my Website!
+When reading statistics papers and blog posts, I often feel that the content is quite intimidating and difficult to follow. .
+Here, I hope to put together classical statistics with creative writing in my posts, to put a more light-hearted spin on statistical writing.
+I plan to write on topics ranging from photography to thought experiments, and incorporate some interesting statistical concepts as well.

-Often times I feel that statistical writing is quite monotonous and difficult to read.
-Here, I hope to put together classical statistics with creative writing in my posts on various topics, ranging from photography to thought experiments.
 Please feel free to reach out if you have any feedback or would like to discuss ideas together!

 Much of the photography in the website will be from Unsplash, but I will also occasionally post my own photos as well.